 The rise of NeoTouch

-As Hannah Eisen, Designer at NeoTouch, explained: “In the past technologists and scientists focused on simulating the physical process of touch.
+As Hannah Eisen, Designer at NeoTouch explained: “In the past technologists and scientists focused on simulating the physical process of touch.
 Obviously, they never got the technology to advance far enough to really create a realistic experience.
 But then with the introduction of chip implants that interface directly with the brain came a massive shift in how we looked at the problem.
-Because suddenly we were able to synthesise the holistic experience of touch instead of just recreating it mechanically.”
+Suddenly we were able to synthesise the holistic experience of touch instead of just recreating it mechanically.”
 (NeoTouch.
-An IA Lab documentary, 2037)
+An IA Lab documentary, 2037)”‰”‰

-“NeoTouch lets you truly connect with another person at a distance.
-It enables instinctive, non-verbal communication through digital touch.”
+In a video from 2028 that introduces the technology, the company claims: “NeoTouch lets you truly connect with another person at a distance.
+It enables instinctive, non-verbal communication through digital touch.””‰”‰

 “NeoTouch lets you truly connect with another person at a distance.”